Comprehensive Advanced Palliative Care Education (CAPCE)

 - Access to an internet-enabled computer

-- Minimum of 1 year experience, or equivalent as determined by the CAPCE team, caring for people with a progressive, life-limiting illness
+- Minimum of 1 year experience (or equivalent as determined by the CAPCE coordination team) caring for people with a progressive, life-limiting illness

-- All Applications will be reviewed by the CAPCE team.
+- The CAPCE coordination team will review all applications.
 Applicants who are accepted will receive notification by email, and will be sent a link for payment at that time.